What is Dodt Gradient Contrast?

 Because much of the light is blocked, DGC generates less stray light at the sample, enabling the use of a 1.4 numerical aperture (N.A.) oil condenser.
 Additionally, the curved slit of the quarter annulus means that the gradient of illumination occurs in two perpendicular directions.
 This feature becomes advantageous when attempting to visualise the dendritic branches of neurons travelling in various directions.

-Setting up gradient contrast
+Setting up DGC

-The only additional components required to make a brightfield microscope into a scope capable of DGC are the gradient contrast tube itself and potentially a high-intensity infrared light source.
+The only additional components required to make a brightfield microscope into a microscope capable of DGC are the gradient contrast tube itself and potentially a high-intensity infrared light source.
 The tube is placed between the transmitted light source and the transmitted illumination port of the microscope.

 Figure 2: The Scientifica Gradient Contrast Tube